PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 ```
 copy the publish folder and all its content here

-Powershell to the device using the Dashboard
+PowerShell to the device using the Dashboard
 or